idealparable/BibleQ/DidLazarusWriteJohn.md

 28 For the kingdom is Yahweh’s.
 He is the ruler over the nations.
 29 All the rich ones of the earth shall eat and worship.
-<b?All those who go down to the dust shall bow before him,
+<b>All those who go down to the dust shall bow before him,
 even he who can’t keep his soul alive.</b>
 30 Posterity shall serve him.
 Future generations shall be told about the Lord.